BardicDefense/purple-hack/README.md

 **Good conditions:** In favourable conditions, with decent wood and a relatively dry campsite, fire-building automatically succeeds.

-**Bad conditions:** In more troublesome circumstances, the basic chance of successfully getting a fire going is 4-in-6.
-The referee may reduce the chance of success to account for extreme cold or damp.
+**Bad conditions:** In more troublesome circumstances, the basic chance of the party successfully getting a fire going is 4-in-6, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
+However, the referee may reduce the chance of success to account for extreme cold or damp.

 ## Fetching Water